ipa-lab/docs.hackingbuddy/src/app/docs/core-concepts/project-layout/page.md

 Our project structure roughly mirrors the just mentioned three concerns:

 - [`usecases/`](/docs/core-concepts/use-cases): within this directory are all out implemented 'use-cases' (or hacking automatons).
 We use subdirectories for additional structure, e.g., all local privilege escalation automatons are located in `usecases/privesc/`.

-  To prevent code-duplication we provide additional base-classes such as `Agent` which implement use-cases that contain capabilities (see next section) as well as a maximum round limit (so that the automaton will not run forever and thus use up lots of credits).
+The usecase itself typically utilizes an Agent.

-  Once you implement a custom use-case, you can configure and start it through [wintermute.py](/docs/core-concepts/executables).
+  Once you implement a custom use-case, you can configure and start it through [hackingBuddyGPT](/docs/core-concepts/executables).

 - [`capabilities/`](/docs/core-concepts/capabilities): our automatons need to interact with the real world (otherwise hacking would be a bit boring) and they do this through capabilities.